Caring for our Neighbors

 - Rise Against Hunger – For the past two years St. Andrew has partnered with Rise Against Hunger in their program to end hunger internationally.
 We convert our Atrium to a meal-packing assembly line, and we have turned out over 10,000 nutritional meal packages in just two hours each year to be sent where the need is greatest.
 There are jobs and fun for everyone, including children

 - CAPS Night Stay Program – Coalition against Poverty in Suffolk (CAPS), a partnership of churches in the Suffolk area, provides housing and meals for homeless people during the coldest months of the winter.
-St. Andrew will serve as the host church from Wednesday, 10 January through Wednesday, 17 January 2018.
+St. Andrew served as the host church from Wednesday, 10 January through Wednesday, 17 January 2018.